 MODE $06 Introduction

 The ECM compares test results to the limits and reports a Pass or Fail result to the scan tool for each monitored system and component.
 This MODE will report results in one trip if the monitor runs.
 They’re stored and are not live values.
+To review a test result, you must exit the MODE and reselect it to update the reading.
+A PC-based scan tool, like ESCAN and Silver Scan Tools, constantly queries MODE $06 for the latest changes.
+In most cases, it is not necessary to constantly check the test results, as they change only once per trip.
+This constant MODE $06 query can help monitor misfires during the current drive cycle.

 MODE $06 Terminology